 Cusco is the city that takes your breath away–literally.
-At over 11,000 feet,the elevation takes some getting used to but most people don’t stick around for more than 24 hours on route to Machu Picchu.
+At over 11,000 feet,the elevation takes some getting used to, but most people don’t stick around for more than 24 hours en route to Machu Picchu.
+This is a shame.

-I based myself out of Cusco for three of my five nights and it was a beautiful city.
-Tucked away in the Andes mountains with charming colonial architecture, it’s no wonder UNESCO named the city a World Heritage Site and a great place to explore as a solo female traveler.
+I based myself out of Cusco for three of my five nights and found it to be a highly underrated city.
+Tucked away in the Andes mountains with charming colonial architecture, it’s a UNESCO World Heritage Site and a great place to explore as a solo female traveler.

-The flight from Lima to Cusco is an hour and a half and only leave throughout the morning and day as Cusco’s airport closes at 5:30pm.
-I took the first flight in, at 6am, and am glad I did since it allowed me a full day to get acclimated to Cusco.
-The view from the airplane was already impressive–featuring mountains instead of clouds.
+The flight from Lima to Cusco is an hour and a half and only leaves in the morning and daytime since Cusco’s airport closes at 5:30pm.
+I took the first flight in, at 6am, and I’m glad I did since it allowed me a full day to get acclimated to Cusco.
+The view from the airplane was impressive–featuring mountains instead of clouds.

 You’ll be bombarded with a ton of taxi drivers upon leaving the airport.
 Thankfully, my B&B provided transportation.
 Try to stay in the downtown area if possible.
 I stayed in San Blas and felt close to everything, yet far enough away that I could retreat at the end of the day.

-That said, buy something.
-There is AMAZING artwork in Peru, here are just two of the paintings I purchased.
+There is AMAZING artwork in Peru.
+Here are just two of the paintings I purchased.
 Other popular souvenirs include silver jewelry and alpaca clothing.

 As far as food, your options are limitless.
 There is so much good street food everywhere you have your choice!
 Those with gentler stomaches will find plenty of restaurants along the main square.
-Also generally, stick to bottled water here.
+Also generally, stick to bottled water.

 In and around the main square, Plaza de Armas, you have your choice of attractions, including the Convento de Santo Domingo and the Pre-Columbian Art Museum.
-You can also spend some time visiting the nearby Sacsayhuaman ruins for a picture perfect view of the city.
+You can also spend some time visiting the nearby Sacsayhuaman ruins for a birds eye view of the city.

 Don’t overlook Cusco.
 It has a lot to offer any traveler, whether staying for a while or just passing through.